rzkyif/rykz-spcm/docs/COMPATIBILITY.md

 This is a guide for plugin developers on how to make their plugin compatible with SPCM.
 This guide has two parts:

 1. How to properly implement Skyrim Platform's settings API so that your plugin can handle hot-reloading.
-2. How to make an SPCM File to add or organize how your plugin's settings look in SPCM.
+2. How to make an SPCM File to configure how your plugin's settings will look in the SPCM menu.

 If you've already implemented Skyrim Platform's settings API properly (e.g. your settings file can be edited while the game is running), you can head straight to the [SPCM File section](#spcm-file).